yogeshhegde/processor-sdk-doc/source/linux/How_to_Guides/Target/Processor_SDK_Linux_File_System_Optimization_Customization.rst

     The Processor SDK Linux ships with two default file systems.
 They are:

-    #. base-rootfs-<machine>.tar.gz - This file system is the simple file
+    #. tisdk-base-image-<machine>.tar.gz - This file system is the simple file
        system that forms the base of the SDK file system.
 It has some basic utilities installed but is intended to be rather small and light weight.
-    #. tisdk-rootfs-<machine>.tar.gz - This file system is created by taking
+    #. tisdk-default-image-<machine>.tar.gz - This file system is created by taking
        the base file system and adding all the additional SDK components such as 3D graphics, matrix, profiling tools, etc. It is a larger file system but is meant to have most of the tools developers would